-Zoom into Soil: Peatlands of Scotland
+Zoom into Soil: Grassland Soil Health

 We welcome Dr Ria Mitchell from the University of Sheffield to present Palaeosols (fossil soils) as records of environmental, climatic and evolutionary change through geologic time and Lynne Gardiner from Wardell Armstrong LLP to present What lies beneath?: Putting the senses back into the past.